Plan Your Visit

 The weather can sometimes change quickly - we recommend bringing a jacket, sunscreen, insect repellent, and good shoes for walking.
 Visitors are welcome to bring picnic lunches to enjoy at the park or to purchase lunch at the General Store.
 The park is also a great place to fly a kite, and play lawn games such as croquet, badminton, horseshoes, and bocce.
 These games can be signed out at the General Store, and must be returned to ensure they can be cleaned and sanitized by staff for the next group.
 You are also free to play your own games in our open green spaces.

-We normally host a number of events throughout the season - due to the current circumstances, we have made some adjustments and plan to offer a modified event schedule for 2021.
+We normally host a number of events throughout the season - due to the current circumstances, we have made some adjustments and plan to offer a modified schedule of programs for 2021.
 We plan to continue offering self-led activities for groups and families to partake in while visiting - please stay tuned for our programming plans for the upcoming summer.

-Wildlife: The Huble Homestead Historic Site is situated in the beautiful BC wilderness.
+The Huble Homestead Historic Site is situated in the beautiful BC wilderness.
 This means that we share the area with bears, so during your visit we recommend that you keep an eye on your children and other members of your group at all times.
 If you see a bear while at the historic site, please notify an employee and move quietly indoors.
 Following safety guidelines, such as keeping your distance and not screaming or running if a bear is near, will help keep you, other visitors, and the bears safe.
 If you see bears on Mitchell Road on your way to Huble Homestead, remember to NEVER get out of your car to get closer to bear cubs.

 We hope to be able to have food service available at the park everyday during our normal operating season.
 All food purchases take place in the General Store, and are served from the BBQ area.
 Our current menu, which may be subject to change, includes: